iExecBlockchainComputing/wpwp-worker-setup/docker-deployment/README.md

     ./ setup-ubuntu.sh
     ```

 * Verify the number of CPUs on your machine.
-You'll later assign to your worker number of CPU from your machine:
+You'll later assign to your worker the number of CPUs from your machine:

     ```sh
     $ echo "Threads/core: $(nproc --all)"